ibm-cloud-docs/security-services/responsibilities.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-The Core security services deployable architecture does not identify specific responsibilities in this area.
-For information about the general change management responsibilities when you use IBM deployable architectures, see [Incident and operations management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da).
+The core security services deployable architecture does not identify specific responsibilities in this area.
+For more information about the general change management responsibilities when you use deployable architectures, see [Incident and operations management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da).

 ## Change management